srobo/ops-manual/annual-robotics-competition/committee-membership.md

 ### Joining the committee

 Volunteers join the committee by application to the Trustees.
 The committee will operate on a continuous/rolling timeline.
 Each member has a maximum term of two years, after which they are automatically retired from the committee.
 Before the conclusion of the two year term the member may apply to the Trustees to extend their term for a further two years, without a gap in membership.

+### Registration of Interest

+All registered SR volunteers are able to express an interest in being part of the committee at any time during the current committees term of office.
+The Trustees may choose to directly invite all registered SR volunteers to express an interest in being part of the committee or team in advance of filling a role.
+Previous members of the committee and/or team are welcome to register interest.

 ### Yearly updates